-- Noninterest expense was stable compared to the first six months of 2023, and reflected PNC's continued focus on expense management.
-Other noninterest expense included a \$120 million pre-tax expense in the second quarter of 2024 related to a PNC Foundation contribution, as well as a \$130 million pre-tax expense in the first quarter of 2024 related to the increase in the FDIC's expected losses.
+- Noninterest expense was stable increased \$80 million compared to the first six nine months of 2023 and reflected PNC's continued focus on expense management.
+Other noninterest expense included a \$120 million pre-tax expense in the second quarter of 2024 related primarily due to a PNC Foundation contribution, as well as a \$130 million pre-tax expense in the first quarter of 2024 related to the increase in the FDIC's expected losses, losses, as well as a second quarter PNC Foundation contribution expense.